 To attract high-achieving graduate students to our graduate and professional programs, Texas A&M’s Graduate Recruitment, Enhancement and Travel (GREAT) Program supplements external fellowships and federal training grants, and covers travel expenses for qualified prospective students with external fellowships to visit our campus.
 Through the GREAT Program, we offer funding for national fellows that is competitive with the nation’s top graduate schools.

-Funding To Promote Diversity
+Funding To Promote CLIMATE ENHANCEMENT

 The Graduate and Professional School is committed to improving the educational experience for all students by increasing diversity of persons and views.
 Part of this initiative involves providing funding to support research, training and, most importantly, our students.